revers3everything/hackthelan/README.md

 ## What It Does

 - **LAN Discovery:** Identify hosts and network devices using tools like `netdiscover`, `nmap`, or `nxc`.
+- **Bypass the NAC / 802.1x EAP:** Use differents attacks that incorporate SilentBridge tool to bypass 802.1x NAC controls
 - **WLAN Attacks:** Capture WPA2 handshakes using `airodump-ng`, deauth packets with Scapy.
 - **MAC/IP Spoofing:** Bypass NAC restrictions and impersonate devices.
 - **ARP/DHCP Spoofing:** Hijack network traffic and perform MiTM.